waywardgeek/subset_sum_crypto/README.md

 3) Work in work in "low density" versions of the subset-sum problem where Bob's sum has a unique solution.

-So, there is a non-negligible chance this scheme is new, mostly because I propose a new untested problem for the security of the scheme that is simply too hard for me to break, rather than relying on well-known hard problems that have been studied for centuries, like subset-sum.
+So, there is a non-negligible chance this scheme is new, probably because I propose a new untested problem as the basis fore security.
+We usually prefer famous problems that have been studied for centuries.

+Because the keys are so large, there is no reason to investigate this scheme further, other than for the possibility that it may be quantum-resistant.